Wambaforestin/FlutterLearningJourney/README.md

 # Flutter Learning Journey with miniProjects

 Welcome to my Flutter Learning Journey repository!
-This repository contains code related to different chapters and mini projects as part of my learning experience in Flutter.
+This repository contains code related to different chapters as part of my learning experience in Flutter.

 ## Table of Contents